xiyuzhai-husky-lang/husky/README.md

 Debugging should be as easy as writing the code itself!

-Usually debuggers are designed for procedural languages, because functional ones don't seem to need one.
-However, the programming problems solved by Husky is intrinsically much harder that a debugger is needed even all code is pure functional.
+Usually devs are designed for procedural languages, because functional ones don't seem to need one.
+However, the programming problems solved by Husky is intrinsically much harder that a dev is needed even all code is pure functional.
 For example, in computer vision, blablabla.
 The major time cost of debugging is to find which line is wrong.

 #### generic viewpoint: visualize feature over a subset of datapoints